viliusddd/tick-it-off/README.md

 ## Features

-- Use pagination.
+- Use of pagination in todo list.
-- Sign in/signup.
+- Sign in/up.
+- Password manager correctly recognize input fields.
 - !WIP: Twilio Sendgrid integration
 - !TODO: Share todo's with others
 - !TODO: Ability to do the **TODO** item together, see each other's progress.